aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbuilder/insertHtml/_index.md

 You can use this method to insert an HTML fragment or whole HTML document.

 When *useBuilderFormatting* is``false``,
-[DocumentBuilder](../) formating is ignored and formatting of inserted text is based on default HTML formatting.
+[DocumentBuilder](../) formatting is ignored and formatting of inserted text is based on default HTML formatting.
 As a result, the text looks as it is rendered in browsers.